andrewbaisden/blog-posts/notes/Examples for reversing a string in JavaScript, Python and Dart.md

-# Examples for reversing a string in JavaScript, Python and Dart

 One of the most common interview questions is how do you reverse a string in the programming language that you know.
 Here are a few examples of how easily it can be done.
 As these programming languages are C based the syntax is quite similar so it is easy to translate across languages.

 ## Example 1